Stigmata of Francis of Assisi

 Francis of Assisi (c.
 1181–1226) is the first person in recorded history for whom stigmata are historically claimed.
 The event occurred at the hermitage of La Verna during a forty-day Lenten fast from the Assumption to the feast of the Archangel Michael, culminating around September 14, 1224 — the feast of the Exaltation of the Holy Cross.

 Thomas of Celano, commissioned by Pope Gregory IX, wrote the Vita Prima in 1229 — three years after Francis's death.
 He describes a seraph-like vision and the subsequent appearance of wounds.
-Bonaventure wrote his Major Life in 1263 and, in a decision that remains controversial among historians, ordered all earlier Franciscan accounts destroyed.
-This removes the possibility of checking Thomas of Celano against other near-contemporary sources.
+Bonaventure wrote his Major Life in 1263 and ordered all earlier Franciscan accounts destroyed.

 The Wounds